coq/ceps/text/000-packaging-coq-native.md

 This CEPS offers a new strategy for setting the default value for the `-native-compiler` option (in `coqc` and in the `opam` packaging).

-The proposed design tackle the following two use cases:
+The proposed design tackles the following two use cases:

-1. Most users (who don't even want to hear about `native_compute`) preferred behavior would be compiling Coq with `native-compiler no` by default.
+1. Most users' (who don't even want to hear about `native_compute`) preferred behavior would be compiling Coq with `-native-compiler no` by default.
-2. `native_compute` users who currently need to recompile all their libraries with environment variables (if possible) which aren't even the same across the build system used by libraries, thus making any efficient use of `native_compute` terribly unpractical.
+2. `native_compute` users' preferred behavior would be to easily recompile all their libraries with `coqc -native-compiler yes` (while doing this currently with `opam` requires passing custom environment variables (if possible) which aren't the same across the build systems used by libraries, thus making the setup for efficiently using `native_compute` terribly unpractical).

-Also, this proposal uniformizes the configuration across the platforms (while `native_compute` [was permanently disabled for macOS](https://github.com/ocaml/opam-repository/pull/16908) to workaround performance issues, cf. [coq/coq#11178](https://github.com/coq/coq/issues/11178)).
+Also, this proposal makes the configuration uniform across the platforms (while `native_compute` [was permanently disabled for macOS](https://github.com/ocaml/opam-repository/pull/16908) to workaround performance issues, cf. [coq/coq#11178](https://github.com/coq/coq/issues/11178)).

 # Detailed design